M-Puig/M-Puig.github.io/_pages/.ipynb_checkpoints/about-checkpoint.md

 About me
 ======
 I'm a freshly graduated engineer, with a Master in Big data & High Performance Computing from [ENSEEIHT](https://www.enseeiht.fr/en/), and a MSc. in Machine learning at [Georgia Tech](https://www.gatech.edu/).
-I am strongly drawn towards research topics, and have had research experiences at important research institutions such as Météo France, ONERA - The French Aerospace Lab-, and Georgia Tech's DREAM robotics lab.
+I am strongly drawn towards research topics, and have had research experiences at research institutions such as Météo France, ONERA -The French Aerospace Lab-, and Georgia Tech's DREAM robotics lab.